marina601/discover-malta/TESTING.md

 ![forgot-password](readme-files/images/forgot-password-mobile.png)

-- Try to submit an empty form, confirm the message is displayed asking the user to fill in the required field
+- Try to submit an empty form, confirm the message is displayed asking the user to fill in the required field.
-- Try to submit the form with the email address which does not exists, confirm error message appears informing the user the email address entered does not exist
+- Try to submit the form with the email address which does not exist, confirm error message appears informing the user the email address entered does not exist.

 ![wrong-email](readme-files/images/wrong-email.png)

-- Submit a form with a valid email address, confirm the user is being redirected to the "Login Page" and toast notification informs the user the email with password reset link has been sent.
+- Submit a form with a valid email address, confirm the user is being redirected to the "Login Page" and toast notification informs the user the email with a password reset link has been sent.
-- At this instance an email is sent to the user with a link, that is generated in the same way as activation link to register a new account.
+- At this instance, an email is sent to the user with a link, that is generated in the same way as an activation link to register a new account.
-- Click on the link sent, confirm the user is being redirected to the "Reset Password Page" and toast notification tells the user they can now reset their password.
+- Click on the link sent, confirm the user is being redirected to the "Reset Password Page" and the toast notification tells the user they can now reset their password.

 ![account-verified](readme-files/images/account-verified.png)

 - Click on the register button, confirm it takes the user to the "Registration Page".

-- Activate account and reset password verification works in the same way, firt I use `try` and `except` block to determent that the user and toked generated match:
+- Activate account and reset password verification works in the same way, first I use `try` and `except` block to determent that the user and toked generated match:
    - `uid = urlsafe_base64_decode(uidb64).decode()`
    - `user = Account._default_manager.get(pk=uid)`
-- In case `except` case is executed, than the error message will appear to the user.
+- In case `except` case is executed, then the error message will appear to the user.

 ##### back to [content](#table-of-content)

 ## Reset Password

-- Upon a successful verification of the `uid` and `user`, the user is being redirected to the "Reset Password Page"
+- Upon successful verification of the `uid` and `user`, the user is being redirected to the "Reset Password Page"
-- Try to submit a form without entering any values, confirm a cutom validation message is displayed
+- Try to submit a form without entering any values, confirm a custom validation message is displayed
-- Complete the firs input field, but not the second, confirm validation message is displayed
+- Complete the first input field, but not the second, confirm validation message is displayed
-- Enter a password which is less than 8 characters long, confirm validation message is dispalyed
+- Enter a password that is less than 8 characters long, confirm validation message is displayed.
-- Enter 2 password which are more than 8 characters long, but different, confirm validation message is dispalyed
+- Enter 2 passwords that are more than 8 characters long, but different, confirm validation message is displayed.
-- Confirm, the user is being redirected to the login page and toast notification display a success message.
+- Confirm, the user is being redirected to the login page and the toast notification display a success message.
 - Login using your email address and the old password, confirm the login attempt has failed.
-- Login with reset password and confirm the login attemp has been successful.
+- Login with reset password and confirm the login attempt has been successful.

 ##### back to [content](#table-of-content)

 ## Profile

-- Login in to the site and navigato to the user Profile Page.
+- Login into the site and navigate to the User Profile Page.
-- Confirm a welcome massage is displays user first name for athentication
+- Confirm a welcome message is displayed including the user's first name for authentication.
 - User default avatar or custom avatar image is displayed in the middle of the page
 - Confirm the user is presented with 4 options in the form of the button:
         - View Order History